 - What is unique about the CBCS at AnantU?

-AnantU’s undergraduate programmes consist of a mix of foundation, elective and specialty courses.
-This mix gives the student a strong, mandatory foundation, while providing an opportunity to choose electives of interest and speciality courses that would define a major.
+AnantU’s undergraduate programmes consist of a mix of foundation, elective and speciality courses.
+This mix gives the student a strong, mandatory foundation while providing an opportunity to choose electives of interest and speciality courses that would define a major.
 Through this system, a student can learn at his/her own pace.

 - How is the Choice Based Credit System different from Transdisciplinary Design?

-CBCS provides students the choice to select from prescribed courses (foundation, speciality, or electives), and allows them to define their own learning path.
-Students can opt to major in more than one specialisation, or choose not to major in any, choosing instead to learn a little bit about each specialty discipline.
+CBCS provides students with the choice to select from prescribed courses (foundation, speciality, or electives) and allows them to define their own learning path.
+Students can opt to major in more than one specialisation, or choose not to major in any, choosing instead to learn a little bit about each speciality discipline.
 The student would then be a transdisciplinary designer.